AndresF97/Random-Password-Generator/README.md

 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages

-## Summary
-This a website that has information about me, how to contact me and projects I've worked on before.

 ## Code Snippet
 ```html